Dwight Howard's Success and Achievements in Timeline

 2013: NBA Rebounding Leader

-January 18, 2016: 36 points and 26 rebounds vs Los Angeles Clippers
+January 18, 2016: Howard Records 36 Points and 26 Rebounds

-2020: NBA Championship with the Lakers
+2020: Won NBA Championship with Lakers

 In 2020, Dwight Howard won an NBA championship as a member of the Los Angeles Lakers.

-February 2023: Named T1 League All-Star and All-Star Game Most Famous Player
+February 2023: Howard Named T1 League All-Star

-May 10, 2023: Selected to the T1 League All-Defensive First Team
+May 10, 2023: Howard Selected to T1 League All-Defensive First Team

 On May 10, 2023, Dwight Howard was selected to the T1 League All-Defensive First Team for the 2022–23 season.

-In 2025, Dwight Howard was chosen to be inducted into the Naismith Memorial Basketball Hall of Fame as an individual player and as a member of the 2008 United States men's Olympic basketball team.
+In 2025, Dwight Howard was chosen to be inducted into the Naismith Memorial Basketball Hall of Fame as an individual player and also as a member of the 2008 United States men's Olympic basketball team.